Call for Papers

 Submissions

 We welcome three types of papers: long papers, short papers and demos.
-Submissions should be made to via START
+Submissions should be made to via START.

 The papers should present novel research.
 The review will be double blind and thus all submissions should be anonymized.

 Demo Papers: Demos should be no more than two (2) pages, including references, and should describe implemented systems related to the topics of interest of the workshop.
 It also should include a link to a short screencast of the working software.
-In addition, authors of demo papers must be willing to present a demo of their system during TSAR 2023.
+In addition, authors of demo papers must be willing to present a demo of their system during TSAR 2024.

 Program Committee